sachinrajgire/i94validator/ReadMe.md

 https://i94.cbp.dhs.gov/I94/#/recent-search#section

+Just accept terms and conditions to go to main page which is located here andhttps://i94.cbp.dhs.gov/I94/#/recent-search

 <!-- Acceptance Criteria -->
     *Input Validations should be working and mark red just like real ones *Match the data with data provided in data.json